jsliacan/permpack/README.md

 set up
 ------

-Clone this repository and navigate to its `permpack/pkg` subdirectory.
+Assuming you have downloaded or cloned this repository, navigate to its `permpack/pkg` subdirectory.

     $ cd path/to/permpack/pkg/